-Design/methodology/approach - (1) The first theme is the question of capital structure where labor-managed firms (LMFs) are often pictured as having "horizon problem."
-Yet this is only a minor technical problem which is solved by the system of internal capital accounts as in the Mondragon cooperatives.

-(2) The second theme concerns the attempt to implement participative management and the related ideas of active learning in educational theory in the workplace.
+While I have elsewhere argued for democratic firms based on first principles, in this paper I delve into three 'side arguments.'
+Labor-managed firms are sometimes pictured (by both critics and some proponents) as having an inherent capital structure resulting in the "horizon problem."
+Yet this is only a minor technical problem which is solved by the system of internal capital accounts which have been (re-)discovered at least four times-the best known example being the Mondragon cooperatives.
+The second theme concerns the attempt to implement participative management and the related ideas of active learning in educational theory in the workplace.
 The point is that the democratic firm is the natural setting to implement these ideas, not the conventional firm where the staff have the legal role of "employees" rented by the company.

-(3) The third theme is the old canard the cooperatives are incompatible with entrepreneurship.
-My rethinking of the issue was inspired by the analysis of the late Jane Jacobs who emphasized that the primary means of growing economic "biomass" is through economic offspring (e.g., spin-offs) - in analogy with the biological principle of plentitude.
+Father Arizmendiarrieta, in part, used these educational ideas to justify the cooperative structure of the Mondragon firms.
+And finally, I re-examine the old canard the cooperatives are incompatible with entrepreneurship.
+My rethinking of the issue was inspired by the analysis of the late Jane Jacobs who emphasized that the primary means of growing economic "biomass" is through economic offspring (e.g., spinoffs)-in analogy with the biological principle of plentitude.
 Yet the conventional form of ownership operates as a fetter on this process since the ownership and management wants to expand its empire and maintain "ownership" of any potential offspring.
-But that constraint against spin-offs is absent in democratic firms, and the Mondragon complex has indeed illustrated how to catalyze this process of growth through offspring.
+But that constraint against spin-offs is absent in democratic firms, and the Mondragon complex has indeed illustrated how to foster and catalyze this process of growth through offspring.
+Thus far from being inconsistent with entrepreneurship, cooperatives can be seen as the natural setting to foster the primary means of job creation and growth through economic offspring.